Chrismarsh/mesher/docs/source/installation.rst

 Full working example
 **********************

-This provides a full example of setting up a python environemtn with the assumption the user does not have a python environment setup.
+This provides a full example of setting up a python environment with the assumption the user does not have a python environment setup.

 .. note::
    If on macos, and you have homebrew, you can optionally install ``pyenv`` and ``pyenv-virtualenv`` via brew.